redhat-nfvpe/onap-lab-experimental/doc/hypervisor.md

 [here](https://docs.openstack.org/python-openstackclient/stein/cli/), though note that it itself extensible and indeed TripleO adds extra commands to manage the undercloud and the overcloud.

-We can directly access the individual service containers via the `hypervisor/tripleo/podman`, `hypervisor/tripleo/podman-bash`, and `hypervisor/tripleo/podman-restart` shortcuts.
+We can directly access the individual service containers on any machine via the `./podman`, `./podman-bash`, and `./podman-restart` shortcuts.
 Run any of them without arguments to get a list of available service containers.
-For example, to get a shell into the `mistral_engine` service container:
+For example, to get a shell into the `mistral_engine` service
+container:

-    hypervisor/tripleo/podman-bash mistral_engine
+    ./podman-bash tripleo mistral_engine
     cat /var/log/mistral/engine.log

-(Note that `podman-bash` does not use ssh, but rather explicitly executes bash within the container.
+(Note that `podman-bash` does not ssh into the container, but rather explicitly executes bash within the container.
 These are lightweight containers that are not running ssh servers.)

-Podman's CLI intentionally mimics Docker's, so if you're familiar with commands like `docker ps` just replace the command with `podman`: `podman ps`.
+Podman's CLI intentionally mimics Docker's, so if you're familiar with commands like `docker ps` just replace the command with `podman`: `./podman tripleo ps`.

 We don't actually have to access the containers to get to the logs, because the log directories are shared from the host virtual machine at `/var/log/containers/`, for example the log we saw